learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Pythonic-Iteration-Patterns.md

     do_something_with(index, collection[index])
 ```
 ...there's probably a more idiomatic way to go about things.

-Here are a few of those potential ways to go about things:
+Here are a few of the iteration tools used in more idiomatic Python code:

 ### [Counting as you iterate: `enumerate`](https://docs.python.org/3/library/functions.html#enumerate)